 blood pressure may not necessarily translate into a reduction in cardiovascular events.
-In fact, the reduction in blood pressure may actually be harmful by potentially increasing heart rate, as well as the risk of falls and fractures.
+In fact, the reduction in blood pressure may actually be potentially harmful increasing heart rate, as well as the risk of falls and frac-

 For more - go to club website and Vetrun Healthline.